2025 ASPCA Research Grants

 Applications from individuals will not be accepted.

 The American Society for the Prevention of Cruelty to Animals ® (ASPCA®) was founded on the belief that animals are entitled to kind and respectful treatment by humans.
-Acting effectively on that belief requires a commitment to fostering a collaborative and compassionate culture and to principles of diversity, equity, and inclusion.
-We welcome all voices to participate in our advancement of these values in the interest of working together to improve the lives of animals in need.
+We invite all voices to join us in working together to improve the lives of animals in need.

 Applicants must meet ASPCA Grantee Organizational Standards: